 Hanalei Bay is the largest and the most impressive bay in Kauai.
 If you are visiting Kauai with your kids, we highly recommend you to visit this place.
 People from all age groups love to visit this location.
 Hanalei Bay is located on the north shore of Kauai, and it is shaped like a crescent.
 It runs from the busier Black Pot Beach and Hanalei Beach Park in the east to the more sequestered western beaches.

 Just pack your picnic bag and head over to the beach to watch the beautiful sea waters, sailboats, and the gorgeous sunset view.
-You can also enjoy many water activities such as kayaking, paddle boarding, and snorkeling.
+You can also enjoy many water activities such as a kayak or paddleboard boarding, and snorkeling.

 Traveler Tip: You could also bring some food and later eat it here while enjoying the sunset.